 Nodes put up a stake of Hash to ensure good behavior such as not tampering with the contents of the server.
 But they don’t validate transactions.
 Figure says it has established an initial node group that “include leading buy and sell-side financial firms and related firms from the financial ecosystem”.
 But none are named.
 This contrasts with most enterprise blockchains that explicitly avoid competitors hosting your data, even if it is encrypted.

 The team behind Figure appear to have a strong execution track record, something that’s much needed in the blockchain space.
 But the whitepaper raises many questions.
-And Figure did not respond before publication.
+Figure responded to some questions below:

 This article has been updated and expanded